rajneesh069/DSA-CPP/README.md

 ### Diameter of a tree

 - Find the max depth by traversing the tree through any node as root node.
-- Then the node which gives the max_depth, use it as a root node and find the max depth again.
+- Then the node which gives the max depth,i.e., the max_depth_node use it as a root node and find the max depth again.
-- These two nodes are the ends of the diameter and the newly calculated max_depth is the diameter.
+- These two nodes(max_depth_node and max_depth_node_1) are the two ends of the diameter and the newly calculated max_depth is the diameter.

 ```cpp
 #include <bits/stdc++.h>